By Christie Vanover | Published October 25, 2015 | Last Updated December 28, 2022

 To make the sweet mashed potatoes called for in this recipe, peel two sweet potatoes and dice.
 Boil in water until tender.
 Drain and mash or press through a potato ricer.
 You can also use canned pure sweet potatoes or sweet potatoes baby food.

-As always, the recipe below is in US and European measurements.
+As always, the recipe for sweet potato rolls is in US and European measurements.
 Enjoy!

 - 1 tablespoon granulated sugar